Optimise the returns process for Importing Goods to Switzerland

 International returns management

-Here the shipment from your Swiss customer is handed over to the selected service provider (for example DHL).
+Here the shipment from your Swiss customer is handed over to the selected service provider.
 This provider is responsible for ensuring that the shipments are shipped directly and across borders back to your warehouse in the country of origin.
 In doing so, they will pay duty on each return shipment individually.

 Your Swiss customer has these expenses: